itsu-dev/ChuruVM/README.md

 A tiny JVM (Java Virtual Machine) program written in TypeScript.
 This virtual machine specification complaints [Java Virtual Machine Specification (Java SE 8 Edition)](https://docs.oracle.com/javase/specs/jvms/se8/html/index.html).

-This project is for research purpose, and we aim at understanding the structure of JVM and proposing a new way to develop web frontend.
+This project is for research purpose, and we are aiming at understanding the structure of JVM and proposing a new way to develop web frontends.
 For these reason, we will not accept any PRs targeting codes in this repository.
 As a result of this project, this VM will support all features of JVM defined at the specification.